 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Overarching Need as identified in 0 11 0 CNA Section 3.2 qualify based on state guidelines.
-While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continue to struggle greatly in the classroom in terms of closing achievement gaps/demonstrating growth in writing Root Cause # 1 Need for an established set of systems, processes, and procedures which promote academic achievement and growth for all students.
-Fidelity in implementation of Tier 1 instructional practices through the use of the Fayette County instructional framework.
-Goal During SY 2022-23, we will increase the number of students by 2% who perform at level 3 or 4 on idea development, organization and coherence as measured by the GA Milestones writing and language domain in grades 4- 5.
-In K-3 writing performance, the number of students scoring a level 3
+Overarching Need as identified in CNA Section 3.2 SHMES has a strong in-house system of supports with targeted assistance for those who qualify based on state guidelines.
+While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continued improvement is necessary in terms of closing achievement gaps/demonstrating growth in writing Root Cause # 1 Need for an established set of systems, processes, and procedures which promote academic achievement and growth for all students.
+Fidelity in implementation of Tier 1 instructional practices through the use of the Fayette County Instructional Framework.
+Goal By May 2025, students who perform at level 3 and 4 (combined) on the Extended Writing Task will increase by 2% in the area of Narrative Writing as measured by the Georgia Milestones in grades 3-5.
+By May 2025, 75% of students in grades 3-5 will score a 4 or above by the final WriteScore administration.
+By May 2025, 80% of students in K-2 will score a 3 or 4 as measured by the post writing rubric.
+During SY 2023-2024, 80% of students in K-2 will score a 3 or 4 on the holistic post writing rubric.

-Action Step Use of common formative and summative assessments as well as intermittent writing

-• samples to determine areas of focus collectively and individually across all grade levels.

-Funding Sources N/A

-Subgroups Economically Disadvantaged

-Foster

-Homeless

-English Learners

-Migrant

-Race / Ethnicity / Minority

-Student with Disabilities

-N/A

-Immigrant

-Systems Coherent Instruction

-Effective Leadership

-Professional Capacity

-Family and Community Engagement

-Supportive Learning Environment

-Success Criteria for GMAS Spring Scores, GMAS trend data, grade level common formative/summative

-Implementation assessments and student writing samples.

-Success Criteria for Impact on Measurable student growth and achievement as noted in formative and summative

-Student Achievement assessment data.

-Position/Role Responsible teachers and administrators

-Timeline for Implementation Monthly
+Action Step Teachers will assist students in developing individualized, data-based writing goals.
+Funding Sources N/A Subgroups Economically Disadvantaged Foster Homeless English Learners Migrant Race / Ethnicity / Minority Student with Disabilities N/A Immigrant Systems Coherent Instruction Effective Leadership Professional Capacity Family and Community Engagement Supportive Learning Environment

+Method for Monitoring Collaboration/observation by administration in classrooms/during PLC time Implementation Method for Monitoring EOG Milestones 4-5, formative/summative common assessments K-5, student Effectiveness writing samples K-5, K-2 writing rubric Position/Role Responsible teachers, administrators, district content coordinators and local school instructional coach Timeline for Implementation Monthly

 What partnerships, if any, with None

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Continued implementation of high leverage Tier I instructional practices and formative
+Action Step PLCs will explore best practices in assessment and instruction, implement

-instructional practices.
+Action Step common formative assessments and use standards-based instruction/grading.

+- " o

 Funding Sources N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

 Family and Community Engagement

 Supportive Learning Environment

-Success Criteria for GMAS Spring Scores, GMAS trend data, grade level common formative/summative
+Method for Monitoring Collaboration/observation by administration in classrooms/during PLC time

-Implementation assessments.
+Implementation

-Success Criteria for Impact on Measurable student growth and achievement as noted in formative and summative

-Student Achievement assessment data.
+Method for Monitoring EOG Milestones 4-5, formative/summative common assessments K-5, student

+Effectiveness writing samples K-5, K-2 writing rubric

-Position/Role Responsible teachers, administrators, Instructional Coach
+Position/Role Responsible teachers, administrators, district content coordinators and local school

+instructional coach

 Timeline for Implementation Weekly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?